ChaoticHackingNetwork/Toblerone-Wifi-Deauth-Tool/README.md

 When you choose the cap file that you want a program named cowpatty will check if you have all the necessary data for the handshake
 When you choose the cap file that you want a program named cowpatty will check if you have all the necessary data for the handshake
 After you have selected the cap file that u want.
 The program will open up a second file picker that lets you pick a wordlist to put aginst the cap file to crack.
 Once you have picked both files aircrack will start up and try to crack the handshake.
-This process could take 5mins to days depending on the strength of the password and or if your wordlist has their password in it youj just have to keep trying.
+This process could take 5mins to days depending on the strength of the password and or if your wordlist has their password in it you just have to keep trying.